-On a map, Australia may look far removed from the rest of the world, but expats will hardly find the lifestyle in Sydney hard to adapt to.
-The city is a top choice for many expats thanks to its minimal culture shock, gorgeous weather, pristine beaches, and thriving nightlife.
+Australia may be far removed from the rest of the world, but expats, particularly Westerners, will find plenty of familiarities in Sydney’s lifestyle.
+The city is a top choice for many expats thanks to its gorgeous weather, pristine beaches and thriving nightlife.

 Shopping in Sydney

-Fashionistas may choose Paris, Los Angeles or New York City as the best shopping destinations on the planet, but Sydney is quickly earning its stripes as a world leader.
-The city claims a number of boutique clothing stores, vintage stores, high-end shopping malls and anything else under the sun.
+Fashionistas may laud Paris, Milan or New York City as the best shopping destinations on the planet, but Sydney certainly holds its own.
+The city boasts a number of boutique clothing stores, vintage stores, high-end shopping malls and everything in between.

-The Queen Victoria Building is a must-see for anyone who loves to shop.
-Located on George Street, the venue is filled with clothing, shoes, accessories, and so much more.
-Shoppers can also check out one of the many cafés tucked away throughout the building if they need to take a break or recharge their stride.
-Westfield Shopping Centre is another great place to look for clothing, shoes, home furnishings and accessories.
+The Queen Victoria Building, commonly referred to as the QVB, is a must for shoppers.
+Located on George Street, the QVB is packed with purveyors of clothing, shoes, accessories and much besides.
+Shoppers can also check out one of the many cafes tucked away throughout the building for a bite between purchases.
+Westfield Sydney Shopping Centre is another great place to look for clothing, shoes, home furnishings and accessories.

-Pubs and hotels are popular quick eats choices, and many offer happy hour specials.
-Anyone celebrating a special occasion or in the mood for a fancier restaurant should be sure to scope out Darling Harbour, where patrons can enjoy good seafood and watch the sun set over the water.
+Pubs and hotels are popular quick-eats choices, and many offer happy hour specials.
+Anyone celebrating a special occasion or in the mood for a fancier restaurant should be sure to visit Darling Harbour, where patrons can enjoy good seafood and watch the sunset over the water.

 Nightlife in Sydney

 While Sydney may be known for attractions such as the Opera House and the Harbour Bridge, it also plays host to a thriving nightlife scene and boasts some great nightclubs and bars.